-You may also want to consider transportation of the compost, for example with a fairly popular garden cart.
+You may also want to consider the transportation of the compost, for example with a fairly popular garden cart.

 Generally, any type of soil-based worm is referred to as an earthworm.
 But when farming worms for vermiculture or vermicomposting purposes, not just any earthworm will do.
-It is helpful know what types of worms make the best composters and reach an informed decision.
+It is helpful to know what types of worms make the best composters and reach an informed decision.

 Red Wiggler Worms – The Best Worms for Composting?